jared-hughes/DesmosPlus/README.md

 ## Progress Timeline

-Current progress to 0.1 release (feature parity with Desmos):
+Current progress to 0.1 release (custom types and feature parity with Desmos):

 - Language design: 80% (100% = includes all features of desktop Desmos)
-- Lexing and Parsing: 60% (100% = can parse all of that)
+- Lexing and Parsing: 80% (100% = can parse all of that)
-- Visitor and Execution: 15% (100% = can reproduce any glitchless Desmos graph in DesmosPlus)
+- Visitor and Execution: 25% (100% = can reproduce any glitchless Desmos graph in DesmosPlus)

 ## Comparison With Desmos